Careers

 Physical and psychological demands:

-• Must have a strong commitment to, and ability to execute, superior service to parents and students.
-Must be able to accept critical feedback and direction in a professional manner
+● Must be able to accept critical feedback and direction in a professional

-• ability to communicate timely and in a professional manner to address conflicts
+o Ability to communicate in a timely and professional manner to address conflicts

 Sub/Per Diem Nurse